 5. YouTube

 YouTube utilizes HTTPS, which means that your ISP cannot monitor the content you watch.
-However, like websites with HTTPS, it can record how long you spend on YouTube and how often you open YouTube.
+However, like websites with HTTPS, it can record how long you spend on YouTube and how often you open it.
 Your ISP can also monitor the bandwidth you use if you enjoy watching many YouTube videos.

 Typically, ISPs cannot see the videos you watch on YouTube.
 However, they can identify these videos using a DPI.
 Although unlikely, government or law enforcement agencies may also compel YouTube to release this information.

 You can improve your privacy by disabling YouTube from storing watching history in your account settings.
-However, this does not limit what your ISP can monitor.
+However, this again does not limit what your ISP can monitor.

 6. Activity on Private Browsers

-ISPs can monitor activities on private browsers like Brave or DuckDuckGo, which are compatible with Android and iOS.
+ISPs can also monitor activities on private browsers like Brave or DuckDuckGo, which are compatible with Android and iOS.
 Unlike regular websites like Google Chrome, DuckDuckGo utilizes premium security features like an ad blocker and HTTPS.

 You should, however, note that the top private browsers still send your information through mobile data providers or ISPs.
 Hence, your ISP can still view the websites you open, even if you use a private browser.